vtexdocs/help-center-content/docs/announcements/en/build-and-scale-your-fulfillment-operation-with-vtex-pick-and-pack.md

 ---
-title: "Build and scale your fulfillment operation with VTEX Pick and Pack"
+title: 'Build and scale your fulfillment operation with VTEX Pick and Pack'
 id: 5kaHPAss7KHnplbJyUsPmw
 status: PUBLISHED
 createdAt: 2023-04-06T18:48:49.599Z